perrin-ay/pytorch-helper/README.md

 - Less boilerplate.
 Fully fleshed out and ready to use modules to build and train custom and non standard FFNs, CNNs, RNNs, LSTMs, GRUs, AEs, VAEs and transformer networks.

-- Trace and debug gradient flows, weights and activation and track and plot loss and accuracy curves with training api.
+- Trace and debug gradient flows, weights and activations, and track and plot loss and accuracy curves with training api.

 - Create model checkpoints and auto save model based on loss and accuracy criterias.